oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Select database version as **19c**   (same as the major version of your source database).

-   Select PSU as **19.16.0.0** ( If you have selected a different version for the source database in the previous lab, you need to provide that version here).
+   Select PSU as **19.16.0.0** ( If you have selected a different version for the source database in the previous lab, please provide that version here).

    Upload Oracle Home patch inventory output generated in Task 1 as below.